Are Scorpions a Problem in Austin? A Complete Guide for Westlake, Lakeway & Steiner Ranch

 - March–May: Activity ramps up as temperatures rise.
 Scorpions emerge from winter harborage to hunt.

 - June–August: Peak season.
 Hot nights drive scorpions to seek cooler indoor shelter.
-This is when most homeowner encounters happen — barefoot-in-the-kitchen-at-midnight stories peak in July.

-- September–October: Still active.
-Fall mating season means more movement.
+- September–October: Fall mating season increases movement.

 10 Prevention Tips for Hill Country Homeowners

 - Trim vegetation: Keep shrubs and tree branches from touching the house.
-Scorpions are climbers.

 - Shake shoes and gloves: Before putting them on, especially if stored in the garage.